 - Job description – Team member [PDF, 116 KB]

 You'll get paid for helping

 Companies work on a contract when they help out through the NBCN.

 Your business will be kept busy

-If your business depends on nature, an outbreak may affect your organisation, and you may be unable to work.
-But if you work during an outbreak as an NBCN member, you can continue to earn during the event.
+If an outbreak affects your industry you may be unable to work.
+But if you work during an outbreak as an NBCN member you can continue to earn during the event.